GoogleChrome/web.dev/src/site/content/en/blog/more-capable-form-controls/index.md

 *   When the browser restores the state of the element (for example, after a navigation, or when the browser restarts).
 The <code>mode</code> argument is <code>"restore"</code> in this case.
 *   When the browser's input-assist features such as form autofilling sets a value.
 The <code>mode</code> argument is <code>"autocomplete"</code> in this case.

-The type of the first argument depends on how the <code>setFormValue</code> method was called.
+The type of the first argument depends on how the `setFormValue()` method was called.
 For more details, see [Restoring form state](#restoring-form-state).

 ### Restoring form state {: #restoring-form-state }